-After the victory of Octavian Augustus over Mark Antony in the the battle of Actium 31 year BCE and his death in 30 BCE the civil war was actually over.
+After the victory of Octavian Augustus over Mark Antony in the battle of Actium (31 year BCE) and his death in 30 BCE, the civil war was actually over.
 The fate of the entire Roman state was in the hands of the adopted son Julius Caesar.

 The young leader did not intend to resign from the power that the army gave him to the republic.
 With enormous military strength under his sole command, he was the actual lord of the Roman empire, and it was up to his will what form he wanted to give to his governments.
 The only rival who could oppose him at that time was the Senate.
 However, he was clearly at odds, did not have any exit program, did not have an army under his command and, most importantly, there were many Octavian supporters in the curia.

-Immediately after arriving in Rome in 28 BCE, Octavian strengthened his position by accepting the honorary title of the first senator (princeps senatus) and the first citizen (princeps civium), from whom he also the name of this form of government came: the principate.
+Immediately after arriving in Rome in 28 BCE, Octavian strengthened his position by accepting the honorary title of the first senator (princeps senatus) and the first citizen (princeps civium) – from that the name of this form of government came: the principate.
 From that moment it also began to be called princeps, meaning emperor.

 The year 27 BCE is considered the official fall of the republic and the beginning of the empire.